skystarspython/Pikafish-HCE/README.md

 <div align="center">

 ## About Pikafish-HCE
 Pikafish-HCE is a fork of Pikafish that uses classical evaluation (handcrafted evaluation) instead of NNUE evaluation.
 This version has a higher NPS compared to the NNUE version, but it is weaker by about several hundred Elo.
-With very long time control, Pikafish-HCE has surpassed the previously strongest open-source engine, NewGG.
+With very long time control, Pikafish-HCE has surpassed the previously strongest open-source HCE engine, NewGG.

   [![Pikafish][pikafish-logo]][website-link]